-Try your best to keep your baby upright while you are feeding him or after you are done with it.
-This allows the milk to enter the stomach easily and reduces traces present in the tract.
+Try your best to keep the baby upright while you are feeding him and after you are done feeding him.
+This allows the milk to enter the stomach easily and reduces the chances of a spit-up.

-Make sure there are is no loud music or any activities going around your child when he’s feeding.
-Maintain a peaceful atmosphere and he will feed properly.
+Make sure there is no loud music or any activities going around your child when he’s feeding.
+Maintain a peaceful atmosphere, and he will feed properly.

 6. Feed on Time

 Avoid delaying the scheduled feeds of your baby.
-Too many delays could make him drink the milk hurriedly and result in spit ups.
+Too many delays could make him gulp down the milk hurriedly, which can result in spit ups.